L3 Airline Academy featured in Plane and Pilot Magazine

-Tuesday, March 6, 2012 — Featured in Plane & Pilot Magazine — Aerosim Flight Academy “The professional flight-training difference”
+Tuesday, March 6, 2012 — Featured in Plane & Pilot Magazine — L3 Airline Academy “The professional flight-training difference”

 Operations at the high-traffic airport, which handles international flights from Europe, is in Class C airspace under Orlando’s Class B veil, immersing students in the busy and dynamic airline environment they’re training for.
 Taxiing toward Avion FBO after arrival, some of Aerosim’s training fleet, which includes 32 single-engine Cirrus SR20s and 12 twin-engine Piper Seminoles along with a few Cessna 172s and Piper Arrows, were visible on the ramp.
 Most were out flying.
 To read the rest of this article, click here.